wesbos/es6-articles/18-1 - Destructuring Objects.md

-## How to use Destrucutring with Objects in JavaScript
+## How to use Destructuring with Objects in JavaScript

 Destructuring is a huge part of ES6.
 If you want to learn all about destructuring check out my [ES6.io](https://ES6.io) video tutorials.

-Along with arrow functions, let, and const, **destrucuring** is probably something you're going to be using every single day.
+Along with arrow functions, let, and const, **destructuring** is probably something you're going to be using every single day.
 I find it to be extremely useful whether I'm writing client side or Node.

 What does destructuring mean?
 It's a JavaScript expression that allows us to extract data from arrays, objects, maps and sets — which we're going to learn more about in a future [ES6.io](https://ES6.io) video —into their own variable.
 It allows us to extract properties from an object or items from an array, multiple at a time.

-Let's take a look at what problem JavaScipt destrucuring really solves.
+Let's take a look at what problem JavaScipt destructuring really solves.
 Sometimes you need top level variables like so:

 ```js
 const person = {